Edith YoderChief Executive Officer email@example.com

 “Bridge of Hope intrigued me for years, even before I joined the staff,” says Wendy.
 “It gives feet to the Church and support systems for families who are often lacking these when social services exit their lives.
 I’m excited to be able to help Bridge of Hope locations fine-tune their programs and services to promote the best possible futures for families.”

-Michelle served as Office Administrator at Bridge of Hope National from 2008 – 2015 and has now re-joined our team as Project Coordinator.
+Michelle served as Office Administrator at Bridge of Hope National from 2008 – 2015 and re-joined our team in 2017 as Event and Project Manager.
 She has a bachelor’s degree from Delaware Valley University in business administration.
-She and her husband, Mark, have 2 teenagers and attend Sandy Hill Community Church.
+She and her husband, Mark, have 2 children, and attend Sandy Hill Community Church.
 Michelle says, “I believe in Bridge of Hope because Deuteronomy 15:11 says “For there will never cease to be poor in the land.
 Therefore I command you, ‘You shall open wide your hand to your brother, to the needy and to the poor, in your land.’”